benthillerkus/inset.js/README.md

 ### Testing

 Tests are performed using [Mocha](https://mochajs.org/), along with a little help from the excellent [imagediff](https://github.com/HumbleSoftware/js-imagediff) library.
-Since this project relies on the browser-based `Canvas` API, tests are run in a browser-like environment.
-Currently, the only way to perform tests is in an actual full browser (support for PhantomJS is in the works).
+Since this project relies on the browser-based Canvas API, tests are run in a browser-like environment.
+Currently, the only way to perform tests is in an actual full real browser.

 To run tests locally, first clone this repo and install all the necessary NPM packages.
 Then run the tests using the provided NPM script.